codewars/docs/content/concepts/kata/translations.md

 This will take you to the translations page where you can view existing translations and create new ones.

+Creating a new language version means writing code snippets required for every kata to have:
+ - **Example solution**, to show that it's possible to solve the kata.
+ - **Solution setup**, which works as a stub to work on for users training on the kata.
+ - **Sample tests**, with some initial test cases which can be expanded when training on a kata.
+Sample tests can also serve as an example how the solution is called.
+ - **Tests** which are run against user solution when they consider their solution ready.
+Tests collected in this snipped must pass to consider the kata solved.
+ - **Preloaded** snippet, which contains code not visible to users, and availale for both sample tests and full tests.

+Translation does not have to be finished in one go.
+It can be saved and kept in draft state as long as necessary.
+When translator considers it ready, it can be published and put in a "pending" state.
+It becomes available for other users for review, and can be approved, edited with fixes if necessary, or rejected.

+## Reward

-After translation is approved it becomes available for others to solve, and its author is granted a reward:
+Translators are rewarded for their contribution after translation after it is approved and becomes available for others to solve:

-- Rank for the language of the translation increases just as if author solved the kata,
+- Rank for the language of the translation increases just as if tranlator solved the kata in this language,
 - Author gains twice as much [Honor points](/references/gamification/honor/#other) as compared to solving the kata,
 - If the kata is in beta, rank and Honor rewards are granted once it gets approved and its rank assigned
 - Author is marked as [coauthor (TODO: explain)]() of translated kata.

 _*WARNING:* Currently, "Coauthor" flag seems to be affected by a bug which prevents coauthors of a kata from collecting a reward for its translations.
 Until it gets fixed, users are rewarded for a translation only if they are not a coauthor of the translated kata yet._

-Translation does not have to be finished in one go.
-It can be saved and kept in draft state as long as necessary.
-When translator considers it ready, it can be published and put in a "pending" state.
-It becomes available for other users for review, and can be approved, edited with fixes if necessary, or rejected.

 ## Pending translations